tursilion/packcolecocart/README.md

+20220126

 # packdatacart
-Tool to pack a TI cart with program in the first bank and data in the rest
+Tool to pack a ColecoVision cart with program in the first bank and data in the rest